Chrisstamato01/LookingPositive/README.md

 java -jar install filename.jar
 ```
 ## HandBook
+When you open the application you have to enter your cradentials.
+If you do not have an account, you have to create one.
+To create an account you have to add your G-mail and some of your personal details.
-The application enables you to implement the following functions.
+When you succesfully login, the application enables you to implement the following operations.

 #### Option 1
 In this part you can manage your events.